vectorgrp/sil-kit/README.rst

     4. SILKIT_BUILD_UTILITIES=OFF (default: ON) disables the generation of utility tools (registry, system controller and system monitor).

-E.g., if you want to build the SilKit with documentation enabled, call cmake in your build directory as follows::
+E.g., if you want to build the SIL Kit with documentation enabled, call cmake in your build directory as follows::

     cmake -SILKIT_BUILD_DOCS=ON ..